luisantoniofilho/kaya/README.md

 # 🛒 E-Commerce Platform

-A modern e-commerce platform with dual authentication for consumers (CPF) and businesses (CNPJ), built with Next.js and Firebase.
+A modern e-commerce platform with dual authentication for consumers (CPF) and businesses (CNPJ), built with Next.js and MongoDB.

 ## TODO

 Here are the next improvements planned for the application:

-🔁 Add product image upload functionality with Vercel Blob
-🔁 Implement order tracking system
-✅ Completed authentication system for CPF/CNPJ users
+🔁 Completed authentication system for CNPJ users

 ## Tech Stack